arohl2015/Bamazon/README.md

 ![Default](/images/noinv.PNG)

 * Once a successful order has been placed, the user is prompted if they want to continue shopping.
-If they choose yes, they are brought back the beginning prompts and the inventory is updated:
+If they choose yes, they are brought back to the beginning prompts and the inventory is updated:

 ![Default](/images/continueshop.PNG)